Hardest Nuzlocke Challenges Ranked (2026)

 Difficulty Tier Rankings

 Gen 6–9 games have generally forgiving EXP curves, widely available TMs, and lower overall AI quality.
 The level curve is smooth enough that careful play almost always gets you through without wipes — unless you're playing Set mode with no items.
+XY's mega evolutions can create unexpected difficulty spikes in the late game if you haven't prepared coverage.

-The 5 Most Infamous Death Traps
+The 5 Most Infamous Nuzlocke Death Traps

 Whitney's Miltank (HGSS)